Agent Deployment in Special Environments

 • *v1beta1.Ingress

-For the above resources, the information that pseudo-deepflow-agent needs to report can be referenced here.
+For the above resources, the information that pseudo-deepflow-agent needs to report can be found in this documentation.

-Suppose we want to run the Agent installed in /usr/sbin/deepflow-agent using a regular user deepflow.
-We must first grant the necessary permissions to deepflow using the root user:
+Suppose we want to run the Agent installed at /usr/sbin/deepflow-agent as a regular user named deepflow.
+We must first grant the necessary permissions to deepflow as the root user:

 ## Use the root user to grant execution permissions to the deepflow-agent